robfatland/nexus/bash/env.md

 # environments

-`conda create/activate` commands -- as well as `venv` paths -- engage Python environments as augmented / customized versions of a base environment.
-This avoids burdening the base environment with every installed Python package we ever grabbed.
+`conda create/activate` commands -- as well as `venv` paths -- engage Python environments as augmented / customized versions of the default or *base* environment.
+This avoids burdening the base environment with every installed Python package ever grabbed:
-That kitchen sink approach could become overburdened and buggy from version incompatibility issues.
+The kitchen sink approach will become overburdened and buggy from version incompatibility issues.

 So rather we work from specialized environments activated as needed.
 We create them, populate them with respectively